Ngorongoro Crater and Serengeti Safari

 Ruaha Extension

-For those of you wanting to lengthen your trip, we offer a very exciting extension to this Ngorongoro Crater and Serengeti photo safari.
-This extension is booked on an adhoc bespoke basis and for exact details and a separate costing, please enquire when booking the main tour.
+For those of you wanting to lengthen your trip, we offer a Serengeti extension to another far-flung and beautiful corner of the park.
+There is also a very different and exciting extension to this Ngorongoro Crater and Serengeti photo safari.
+This extension is booked on a per request basis only.
+For exact details and a separate costing, please enquire when booking the main tour and read more below.

 Guest Testimonials